rangle/ngCourse2/handout/di/angular2/avoiding_collisions_opaque_token.md

 export class LoggerModule { }
 ```

-Notice that the` LoggerModule` is also using the string `'api-config'` to inject its configuration settings.
+`LoggerModule` has an api as well, and it's also using the string `'api-config'` to inject its configuration settings.
 When it comes time for the main app to specify those settings, Angular overwrites the first `emailApiConfig` value with the `loggerApiConfig` value, since it was provided last.

 _app/app.module.ts_
 ```typescript